yosinski/GitResultsManager/README.md

                Hostname: lapaz

-The host this run was performed on (useful when running on clusters)
+The host this run was performed on (useful when running on clusters or multiple machines with non-identical configurations)

       Working directory: /Users/jason/temp/examples

 The working directory.
-Next follows the acutual output of the program, and then at the end...
+Next follows the actual output of the program, and then at the end...

            Wall time:  0.024
       Processor time:  0.012

 `gitresman` notes how long the program took to execute in wall time and processor time.

+### Example of using the `GitResultsManager` class within Python.

+See `examples/demo-GRM-module.py`.

-Developement task list
+Development task list
 ----------------------

 ### To do